 An ingrown toenail can be painful.

 It is a common condition, and it can be painful, causing swelling, redness, and sometimes infection.
-It usually affects the big toe, the "thumb" of the foot, either on one or both sides of the toe.
+It usually affects the big toe, either on one or both sides of the toe.

 Ingrown toenails can usually be treated at home, but if the pain is severe or spreading, it may be necessary to see a health care provider, to prevent complications and relieve symptoms.